Packer-Lab/imagingplus/README.md

 This package is designed to work best with imaging experiments performed using PackIO, a Bruker 2pPlus microscope and using Suite2p for Ca2+ imaging data processing for ROI detection.
 Ultimately, the goal of this package is to jump-start your own analysis of your awesome experiment.
+It should be completely usable and understandable for anyone with the correct data in hand and basic knowledge of Python.
+There are tutorials to help along the way.
 We hope that it provides a useful structure to organize your experimental data, and some functionality to interact and process your data in an efficient manner.

 **Data Analysis Structure and Organization**